-The BCIIP Act defines a ‘building industry participant’ to be any of the following:
+The BCIIP Act defines a ‘building industry participant’ as any of the following:

-- a ‘building association’ (e.g. union or employer association); or
+- a ‘building association’ (for example, union or employer association)

-A number of these terms are, in turn, specifically defined by the BCIIP Act.
+Many of these terms are defined in more detail by the BCIIP Act.

-The BCIIP Act contains a relatively broad definition of ‘building work’, which encompasses a number of things:
+The BCIIP Act gives a relatively broad definition of ‘building work’.
+It covers a number of things:

-- Any of the following activities, in so far as they relate to buildings, structures or works that form, or will form, part of land (including land beneath water), whether permanently or temporarily, being:
+- Any of the following activities, where they relate to buildings, structures or works that form, or will form, part of land, whether permanently or temporarily, being:

-- The same activities listed above, in so far as they relate to railways (not including rolling stock) and docks.
+- The same activities listed above, where they relate to railways (not including rolling stock) and docks.

 - The installation of fittings, such as: